alvinwatner/HP_Protein_Fold-GymEnv/README.md

 # Protein Folding 2D HP-Model Simulation

-Protein plays a big role for every living organismm, it keeps us healthy by performs it functionality such as transporting oxygen, part of imune system, muscle development, etc. These amazing functionality only works if those protein 'fold' into a stable(native)-state where it has a minimum 'free-energy' value.
+Protein plays a big role for every living organism, it keeps us healthy by performs it functionality such as transporting oxygen, part of imune system, muscle development, etc. These amazing functionality only works if those protein 'fold' into a stable(native)-state where it has a minimum 'free-energy' value.
 Predicting the minimum 'free-energy', helps bioinformatics, biotechnology in terms of developing a novel drug, vaccine, and many more.
 This project helps to simulate the folding process in 2D HP-model which is also well known as NP-complete problem.

 ## Getting Started

-If you ever play around any of **OpenAI gym** environment, this project follows the **OpenAI gym** funtions behaviour.
+If you ever play around any of **OpenAI gym** environment, you should be familiar with the reset(), step(), render() function.
+Well, this project follows the **OpenAI gym** funtions behaviour too.

-Please run the code **create_background.py** inside '**protein_folding\Code**' folder.
+Before using the environment, Please run the code **create_background.py** inside '**protein_folding\Code**' folder.
 It will generate an initial background '**.npy**' file for visualization purpose.

 ![create_background](https://user-images.githubusercontent.com/58515206/84480578-f60c8200-acbe-11ea-9cc2-ad220a287f38.PNG)